Kirby Snead: Major leagues

 Snead made his Major League debut on July 28, 2021, against the Boston Red Sox retiring the only two hitters he faced.
 He finished the season with a 2.35 ERA and 7 strikeouts in 7.2 innings.

 Oakland Athletics

 On March 16, 2022, the Blue Jays traded Snead, Gunnar Hoglund, Kevin Smith, and Zach Logue to the Oakland Athletics for Matt Chapman.
+On October 5, Snead recorded his first career save after tossing 1 1/3 scoreless innings against the Los Angeles Angels.
+Snead made 46 appearances for Oakland in 2022, recording a 1–1 record and 5.84 ERA with 35 strikeouts in 44.2 innings pitched.